Do you experience discomfort or ache around the circumference of your elbow?

 Our first exercise is going to be the wrist extension.

-You can do this exercise with a dumbbell, a band, a milk jug, a backpack, and your other hand.
-Essentially just something that will provide you with some additional resistance when we do this movement.
+You can do this exercise with a dumbbell, a band, a milk jug, a backpack, and another hand.
+Essentially, it is just something that will provide you with some additional resistance when we do this movement.

 We want our forearms supported with our hands off the support to allow us to move our wrists.
-We want to have our elbow bent approximately 90 degrees but it doesn’t need to be specific.
+We want our elbow bent approximately 90 degrees, but it doesn’t need to be specific.

-With this version, we want to focus on a controlled raise of about one to three seconds and then a controlled lower of about one to three seconds.
-You’re going to execute this movement until you’re approximately one to three reps away from failure.
+With this version, we want to focus on a controlled raise of about one to three seconds and a controlled lower of about one to three seconds.
+You will execute this movement until you’re approximately one to three reps away from failure.

-There isn’t a perfect amount of reps to do but we generally want to be challenging enough that you can only do about eight to twelve reps at the most with that one to three reps left in the tank.
-Some people may experience a slight increase in symptoms while doing this movement that’s not necessarily a problem based on our current research.
+There isn’t a perfect amount of reps, but we generally want to be challenging enough that you can only do about eight to twelve reps at the most with that one to three reps left in the tank.
+Some people may experience a slight increase in symptoms while doing this movement, but that’s not necessarily a problem based on our current research.

-However, if you’re someone who’s experiencing moderate or severe increases in your symptoms that are lasting for multiple days after doing this movement then this might not be the right option for you and you might need a more regressed version.
+However, if you’re experiencing moderate or severe increases in your symptoms that last for multiple days after doing this movement, this might not be the right option.
+You might need a more regressed version.

 1.2 Exercise 2: Arm Rotation

-Our second movement is going to be aimed at developing the tissue capacity in the other muscles in the local region the supinators.
-When you do this movement you’re going to set up essentially the same way we did but instead of extending the wrist, we’re now going to focus on rotating at the forearm.
-So, you’ll have your arm supported with your wrist in neutral and then we’re going to let the palm rotate down towards the ground.
+Our second movement will aim to develop the tissue capacity in the other muscles in the local region, the supinators.
+When you do this movement, you’re going to set up essentially the same way we did, but instead of extending the wrist, we’re now going to focus on rotating at the forearm.
+So, you’ll have your arm supported with your wrist in neutral, and then we’ll let the palm rotate down towards the ground.

 This will make the supinators work eccentrically.
-After you’ve rotated as far as you can while maintaining your elbow positioning you’ll then rotate back to the starting position.
-We’re going to follow the same parameters of a slowed down of one to three seconds and a slow-up of about one to three seconds.
-You can try to use the same loading option as you did for wrist extension but depending upon what you used it might not work out as well.
+After you’ve rotated as far as you can while maintaining your elbow positioning, you’ll rotate back to the starting position.
+We will follow the same parameters of a slowed down of one to three seconds and a slow-up of about one to three seconds.
+You can try to use the same loading option as you did for wrist extension, but depending upon what you used, it might not work out as well.

-A dumbbell or band can be effective but if you don’t have those you can also try a broomstick or dowel.
-If you’re using a broomstick to make it easier reduce the length sticking out at the top or to make it harder increase the length.
-If you’re using a dumbbell try to hold it towards an end so that it makes more of a challenge with rotation.
-If you’re using a band you want to hold it slightly differently than with the extension drill so that way we have more challenge with the rotation.
+A dumbbell or band can be effective, but you can also try a broomstick or dowel if you don’t have those.
+If you’re using a broomstick, to make it easier, reduce the length sticking out at the top, or to make it harder, increase the length.
+If you’re using a dumbbell, try to hold it towards an end to make it more of a challenge with rotation.
+If you’re using a band, you want to hold it slightly differently than with the extension drill so that way we have more challenge with the rotation.

-You’re going to want to try to push this to the same level of exertion as we did with the prior one leaving about one to three reps in the tank and doing that for approximately eight to twelve challenging repetitions.
+You will want to try to push this to the same level of exertion as we did with the prior one, leaving about one to three reps in the tank and doing that for approximately eight to twelve challenging repetitions.
 The wrist extension and forearm supination are the major movements for developing local tissue capacity around the lateral elbow.

 1.3 Exercise 3: Open Book